FTLam11/fronk-tolks/elixir-intro.md

 * Consists of the language, virtual machine, framework, and tools
 * Primary use case was to solve telecom problems, but usage has expanded into more general software domains
-* Used by WhatsApp, Heroku, Chef, RabbitMQ, financial systems, multiplayer games
+* Used by WhatsApp, Heroku, Chef, RabbitMQ, Discord, Bleacher Report, Pinterest, financial systems, multiplayer games

 ---